saegl5/jiayou_add_events/README.md

 4. Create an HTML file, and name it "Index."
 5. Copy and paste [the markup text](./Index.html) into the editor, and save the file.
 6. Deploy the project as a Web app, and open the assigned URL.
-7. Select your calendar name, and choose letter days on which you want to add events. (**_Must name the calendar differently from the owner name, otherwise the app will not add events._**)
+7. Select your calendar name, and choose letter days on which you want to add events. (**_Must name the calendar differently from the owner name, otherwise the app will not add events._** The Web app will automatically generate calendars that it can find and select your default one.
+In the background, it will also automatically locate the 加油 calendar.)
 8. Modify the events' title, guests, location, and description.
 (If you input a URL for the description, text to display will be "Agenda.")
 9. Modify the events' start time and end time.
 (If left blank, events will be added as all-day events.)
 10. Confine the date range by inputting a start date and end date.
 (If left blank, events will be added to all chosen letter days, starting from today and ending one year from today.)